 On the morning of the 8th the massive naval force got underway led by a Japanese frigate through the mineswept channel and Tsugaru Straits leading to Ominato Anchorage.
 Panamint moored off the shattered naval base that afternoon, and the following morning the formal occupation ceremony was held on her decks.
 Surrender had come so quickly that two weeks passed before American troops arrived to occupy the countryside.
 On 20 September Panamint returned to Adak, and proceeded to Kodiak 2 October.

 Panamint's next served as flagship for Rear Admiral A. D. Struble, Commander Minecraft Pacific Fleet.
 Upon leaving this command she departed from Sasebo, Japan, arriving San Francisco 28 March 1946.

 On 1 July 1946 she covered Joint Army-Navy Task Force I's operation "Crossroads," the atomic bomb test at Bikini, where she served as floating headquarters for congressional, scientific, and U.N. observers.

-By directive dated January 1947 Panamit was placed out of commission in reserve, U.S. Pacific Reserve Fleet, and berthed at San Diego, Calif.
-Panamint was struck from the Navy List 1 July 1960 and approved for disposal 4 November 1960.
+By directive dated January 1947 Panamint was placed out of commission in reserve, U.S. Pacific Reserve Fleet, and berthed at San Diego, Calif.
+Panamint was stricken from the Navy List 1 July 1960 and approved for disposal 4 November 1960.